-TIP: Start by reading through the information and take time to take notes or make an outline or print out this page and review daily until the information becomes automatic.
+TIP: Start by reading through the information one section at a time, taking time to take notes, make an outline, or print out the information and review daily until the information becomes automatic.
 The goal is to practice recalling this information when calm and focused so that you are able to use this information as a way to cope with anxiety even in the moment.
-Just as with CPR, the goal is to practice, practice, practice so that the information is automatically recalled during an emergency.
-Do not wait to practice during an emergency.

 EXPLANATION OF ANXIETY